-BROWN: Benjamin Franklin and on through many names that didn't mean very much.
-You reminded yourself that whoever your ambassador was, he was heir to quite a tradition.
+You reminded yourself that whoever your ambassador was, he or she was heir to quite a tradition.
 Out in the courtyard was a wonderful seated statue of Benjamin Franklin.
 He got moved one time because they put in a guard gate and had to relocate the statue and he was not quite so visible.
 I once came back from a July 4th party at the residence where they had given out hot air balloons and I thought too bad that Ben Franklin had not been able to attend the party so I tied the hot air balloons to Franklin's hands.
 A lot of people came by and took pictures and expressed their approval.
-Then some cold water person thought that this wasn't appropriate and took the hot air balloons off.
-There's always somebody.

 But back to your question.
 When I arrived, the ambassador was Arthur Hartman.
-At that point, he was concluding his assignment to Paris; he was the ambassador-designate to the Soviet Union.
+At that point, he was concluding his assignment to Paris and was the ambassador-designate to the Soviet Union.
 So there was a little joke from his end that he and I were changing places.
 I never bought into that.
 I was very modest.
 Ambassador Hartman was going to Moscow as ambassador and I was coming to Paris as the press attaché but he and his wife Donna were very interested in talking to me about what they were going to find in Moscow.
 I think he was conscious of the fact that he was not a Soviet expert.
 He was not a Russian speaker and he was going into a pretty nasty climate there but he was the ambassador.